hoangsonww/Flappy-Bird-Game/.github/README.md

 # Flappy Bird Game in Swift

-This project is a version of the popular mobile game Flappy Bird, developed using Swift and SpriteKit for iOS.
+Created by [Son Nguyen](https://github.com/hoangsonww) in 2024, this project is a whole new version of the popular mobile game Flappy Bird, developed using Swift and SpriteKit for iOS.
 The game aims to replicate the original's gameplay, featuring a bird that the player navigates between a series of obstacles by tapping the screen to make the bird fly.
 The goal is to achieve the highest possible score by avoiding the pipes.

 ## Features

 - Classic Flappy Bird gameplay
 - Score tracking with high score memory
 - Simple tap control
-- Endless game mode
+- Endless game mode (for now)
 - Sound effects and background music

 ## Requirements